 Alfalfa is able to grab nitrogen from the air and preserve it on its own roots, something known as “nitrogen fixing.”
 Then, the nitrogen is kept available for other plants in the soil to utilize when the alfalfa itself is cut, and the roots are left to remain, or alternatively, when the plant is turned back into the ground.

 Adding alfalfa to a compost pile is like having a jump start to the process.
 Alfalfa quickly decomposes, which generates heat capable of hastening the composting of other matter.
 The resulting compost will be nutrient-dense because alfalfa was part of it.
 When compost offers greater nutrient levels, your garden soil will yield nutrient-dense produce as well.

 7. Keeps Nematodes In Check

-Recent research suggests that alfalfa pellets are able to lower the incidence of certain nematode infestations on tomato plants and other nematode infestation on carrot plants.
+Recent research suggests that alfalfa pellets are able to lower the incidence of certain nematode infestations on tomato plants and other nematode infestations on carrot plants.
 What’s more, the yields for both types of plants were greater than those seen in control plants.

 8. Generates Drought-Resistant Specimens